HedwigO/WalmartRetailAnalysis/README.md

 SHAP Values: Applying SHAP (SHapley Additive exPlanations) to interpret the model’s predictions and visualize the impact of each feature on the prediction.

 ![Feature Importance of Model](https://github.com/HedwigO/WalmartRetailAnalysis/assets/97476561/2c3b9de7-dfc4-4fa8-a1a9-89a8e78311bb)

+Above is the SHAP diagram.
+Observe that:

+- **Sales & Unit Price** have the highest positive impact on profits, meaning that higher sales/unit prices will lead to higher profits.
+- **Product Base Margin & Product Container** have notable correlations with profits, meaning that type of product container might affect shipping costs, thus affects overall profits
+- **Geographical Features (City, Zip Code, and Region)**: have smaller SHAP value, reflecting local market conditions, demographic differences, and economic factors that can influence consumer behavior and, consequently, Walmart’s profitability in different regions.
+- **Discount & Customer Age** can have both positive and negative impacts on profits.
+For **Discount**, higher discounts will boost sales volume, but it will reduce the profit margin per unit at the same time.
+For **Customer Age**, customers at different ages may have different spending power and preferences.